laothomas01/GDW2021/README.md

 Authors: Ryan Kwong, Thomas Lao, Koshi Huynh

 ### Overview

-  Our game is called Hermes.
-It is a 3D puzzle platformer with no art, 100% development and programming effort from the 3 programmers: Ryan Kwong, Thomas Lao and Koshi Huynh.
+This game is a 3D puzzle platformer put together by 3 programmers: Ryan Kwong, Thomas Lao, Koshi Huynh.
+We worked on this game for 4 weeks and it turned out quite well/
 The game is designed to put the player in the position of Jack and the Bean stalk as he attempts to raid god's vault.

 ### Description